 First, get proof of your name change

-Next, notify all the organizations of your new name
+Next, notify all the necessary companies of your new name.

 Unfortunately, there’s no magical agency that goes around and updates all your government records for you.
 That’s because the account holder needs to authorise all changes directly.
 We do the next most magical thing and deliver all the notifications, paperwork and step-by-step instructions from your choice of over 650 UK organisations.